Organ, Eye and Tissue Donation Saves Lives

 How long do organs remain viable after death, and how are they matched to a recipient?

 In addition to medical urgency, blood type, and other biological factors, those waiting for a heart transplant are also matched based on location because of the critical timing for this organ.
 The heart is only viable for 4-6 hours.
 Body size is also significant in heart matching, as the donor’s heart must fit comfortably inside the recipient’s ribcage.

 The Lungs: 4-6 hours

-Similar to heart matching, location and body size are also important considerations in lung allocation, since the lungs are viable for 4-6 hours after donation.
-That information is combined with the criteria listed above to determine a donor recipient.
+Similar to heart matching, location and body size are important considerations in lung allocation since the lungs are viable 4-6 hours after donation.
+That information is combined with the above criteria to determine a donor recipient.

 The Liver: 8-12 hours

 Candidates who need a liver transplant are assigned a MELD or PELD score (Model for End-Stage Liver Disease or Pediatric End-Stage Liver Disease) that indicates how urgently they need the organ.
 A donor liver is offered first to the candidate who matches the common matching criteria and has the highest MELD or PELD score.
 Location is also taken into consideration, but since the liver can function for a longer time (8-12 hours) outside of the body, it is able to travel farther than the heart and lungs.

 Kidney allocation is heavily influenced by waiting time or how long the recipient has been listed for transplant.
 Fortunately, there is a bridge treatment for many in end-stage renal disease, called dialysis, which allows candidates to survive while awaiting a transplant.
 In addition, blood type, other biological factors, as well as the body size of the donor and recipient are always key factors.
 Medical urgency and location are also factors but less so than other organs, as the kidney can remain viable outside the body for 24-36 hours under the proper conditions.